-I buy whole oats in the huge 25-lb paper bag from Winco.
-It’s cheaper buying in bulk.
+I buy whole oats in the huge 25-lb paper bag from a store that sells in bulk.
+I’ve found it’s often cheaper buying in bulk.
 And I love that it’s sold in a paper bag that just gets shredded and added to my Compost.

-Oftentimes I even replace all of the whole wheat with my oat flour.
+Now I typically replace all of the whole wheat portion with my oat flour.
 I’ve got plenty of oats, so why not??

-Of course I’d be wary of replacing too much wheat-based flour with the oat flour, as I’d think it would change the bread too drastically.
-But so far we’ve been pretty pleased with the substitution of the whole-wheat portion in my recipies. 🙂
+Of course I’d be wary of replacing too much wheat-based flour with the oat-based flour, as I’d think it would change the bread too drastically.
+But so far we’ve been pretty pleased with the substitution of just the whole-wheat portion in my recipes. 🙂